-HOW DO I KNOW WHAT KIND OF COACHING IS RIGHT FOR ME AND MY ORGANIZATION?
+HOW CAN COACHES KNOW WHAT KIND OF COACHING IS RIGHT FOR THEIR CLIENTS?

 Coaching for nonprofit leaders can come in a variety of forms.
-Nonprofit leaders should base their decisions about which type of coaching to use on the needs, interests and characteristics of the organization and the coachee.
+Coaches should consider which type of coaching to use, based on the needs, interests and characteristics of the organization and the coachee.
 It is important to note that the different types of coaching borrow techniques and approaches from each other - for example, external coaching by a professional leadership coach might include targeted content coaching on specific issues such as finance.
 Key types of coaching are: